hankhank10/loglink-plugin/README.md

 Loglink allows you to send data to your LogSeq graph from a variety of sources.

-Currently integrated:
+Functioning integrations:
 - Telegram
-- WhatsApp
+- WhatsApp (invite only at the moment)

-Planned:
+Planned integrations:
 - Email
-- Discord
+- Discord (maybe)
-- Twitter
+- Slack (maybe)

 ## Usage